Raising a Child With Peanut Allergies and Identifying the Symptoms

 Not all pediatricians fully know what to do when a child has an allergic reaction like this.
-They recommend Benadryl, but Benadryl will not stop there throats from swelling shut or their blood pressure from dropping during an attack.
+They recommend Benadryl, but this medication will not stop their throats from swelling shut or their blood pressure from dropping during an attack.

 Also, there is something called a biphasic attack.
 It is a second reaction several hours later that could be and usually is even worse then the first reaction.

 Parents should listen to their guts when it comes to their children.
 If the pediatrician says to give them Benadryl and watch them, but your gut says that they need to go to the E.R., then listen to your gut.
 It may be more expensive, but they will get the correct care at the E.R.